Cost of Discipleship

 By embedding the death of John in his narrative,

-Mark links the mission of the Twelve Disciples with the opposition from the
+Mark links the mission of the Twelve Disciples to the opposition to

 - His Path - (Jesus proclaimed a new political reality, the Kingdom of God, and it bears little resemblance to the political regimes and ideologies of the world)

-- Embracing the Cross - (To be the Messiah entailed suffering and death for others, and Jesus summoned his disciples to follow his example – Mark 8:31)
+- Embracing the Cross - (To be the Messiah of Israel meant suffering and death for others, and Jesus summoned his disciples to follow that same path – Mark 8:31)

 Comments